rbristo1/placeholderRPG-finished/README.md

 D = Xylograth, the Being of Digerence

 Be careful while navigating the map, as enemies will try to ambush you, choose your paths wisely!
 If you run into an enemy, the music will fade out and then the batte screen will appear.
 Use your character's abilities and manage your HP to make sure you defeat the enemy.
 If your HP goes to 0 or below, your character will die and the game will need to restart.

 Defeating enemies will reward a potion:
 Take this risk/reward into account when venturing into new rooms.
-Potions are temporary and will increase your stats by a large amount for 1 battle Due to their temporary nature, you CANNOT use potions outside of battles.
+Potions are temporary and will increase your stats by a large amount for 1 battle.
+Due to their temporary nature, you CANNOT use potions outside of battles.
 Attempting to use one outside of battle will trash it to free up the inventory slot.

 Your player has 5 stats: